KMPH (AM): History

 KMPH was on the air for four years but ran into money problems.
-Its owner, Pappas Telecasting, shut KMPH down on August 31, 2010.
+Pappas shut the station down on August 31, 2010.
 It later returned to air with brokered programming provided by Paulino Bernal Evangelism of Texas.
-It later switched to a talk format in May 2013 simulcast with KOMY (1340 AM) in La Selva Beach, California.
+KMPH returned to a talk format in May 2013 as a simulcast with KOMY (1340 AM) in La Selva Beach, California.

 On July 1, 2013, KMPH switched to a 1950s and 1960s "Graffiti Gold" oldies format.
-It was re-launching as "Modesto's Power House" and drew on Modesto's connection to hometown hero George Lucas's classic 1973 motion picture American Graffiti.
+It promoted itself as "Modesto's Power House" and drew on Modesto's connection to hometown hero George Lucas's classic 1973 motion picture American Graffiti.
 The oldies format lasted a year.

-On July 30, 2014, Immaculate Heart Radio's Catholic programming began airing on KMPH.
-IHR's purchase of the station was consummated on October 30, 2014, at a price of $50,000.
+On July 30, 2014, Immaculate Heart Radio (IHR)'s Catholic programming began airing on KMPH under a local marketing agreement ahead of a $50,000 purchase from Pappas Radio.
+IHR's purchase of the station was consummated on October 30, 2014.
 KMPH flipped to the Relevant Radio network programming when IHR Educational Broadcasting and Starboard Media Foundation consummated their merger on June 30, 2017.